How S.M. Stevens Became A Fiction Writer

 Business Life

-Stevens has enjoyed a business career that included executive positions at Fortune 500 companies, small businesses, and nonprofit organizations.
-On the corporate side, she helped list a company on the New York Stock Exchange and managed communications for multiple, billion-dollar mergers.
-On the nonprofit side, she has worked on amazing projects like the grand opening of a rainforest exhibit that took Franklin Park Zoo in Boston from doldrums to world-class attraction, and the first “drydocking” repair of the USS Constitution (“Old Ironsides”) in 20 years.
+Stevens has enjoyed a business career that included executive positions at Fortune 500 companies, small businesses, PR firms and nonprofit organizations.
+On the corporate side, she helped list a company on the New York Stock Exchange and managed communications for multiple, billion-dollar mergers while at National Grid in the U.K. and the U.S. On the nonprofit side, she has worked on ground-breaking projects like the grand opening of a rainforest exhibit that took Franklin Park Zoo in Boston from doldrums to world-class attraction, and the first “drydocking” repair of the USS Constitution (“Old Ironsides”) in 20 years.

 She has written more articles than can be counted, mostly ghost-written for clients or colleagues.
-A few articles and columns have run over variations of her name, in publications including the Boston Sunday Globe, Bay State Parent, Bay State Realtor, Strategic Communications Magazine and Guitar & Bass Magazine.
+Some articles and columns have run over variations of her name, in publications including the Boston Sunday Globe, Bay State Parent, Bay State Realtor, Strategic Communications Magazine and Guitar & Bass Magazine.

 Interviews